staticbackendhq/site/content/docs/websocket.md

 submenu = "ws"
 +++

-WebSocket communication is a key feature for applications needing real-time experience like collaborative documents, chat, games, etc. We're offering a completely managed channel-based communication infrastructure handling standard WebSocket and real-time database update notifications.
+Server-Sent Events communication are a key feature for applications needing real-time experience like collaborative documents, chat, games, etc. We're offering a completely managed channel-based communication infrastructure handling broadcasting
+messages to channels and real-time database update notifications.

 ### Connection limits

-A maximum of concurrent WebSocket connections is restricted based on your plan.
+A maximum of concurrent connections is restricted based on your plan.
 You cannot have more active connections than your plan's limit.
 You receive an error if you try to establish a connection that would exceed that number.